-Von der Leyen sets out greener, fairer Europe to EU lawmakers
+Von der Leyen wins liberal support for EU executive top job

-STRASBOURG (Reuters) - Germany’s Ursula von der Leyen on Tuesday sketched out her vision of a greener, fairer and rule-based Europe in a last-ditch effort to win the votes of European socialist and liberal lawmakers to become the first female European Commission head.
+STRASBOURG (Reuters) - Germany’s Ursula von der Leyen on Tuesday took a step closer to becoming the first female European Commission head after her vision of a greener, fairer and rule-based Europe won over liberal lawmakers.

+Securing their support and those of the socialists on top of backing from conservatives would ensure her legitimacy and help her to tackle controversial issues such as climate change, trade and maintaining democratic norms in the 28-country bloc.

 If European Parliament lawmakers reject von der Leyen, it will be a serious blow for the bloc, beset by challenges ranging from trade to Brexit and erosion of democratic norms.